neo4j/graphql/docs/rfcs/01-global-object-identification/global-object-identification.md

 1. A mechanism for refetching an object.
 2. A description of how to page through connections.

-The second assumption is already satisfied by `@neo4j/graphql`, but a solution for the second assumption is yet to be implemented.
+The second assumption is already satisfied by `@neo4j/graphql`, but a solution for the first assumption is yet to be implemented.

 Relay expects this to be fulfilled by a field `node` on the root query type, which returns an implementation of a `Node` interface, which contains a single field `id` of type `ID!` which implementing types must satisfy.